HRH Integrated Approaches to Care - Nursing Times Awards

 - Sustainability: initiatives that can be embedded within organisations to operate without the input of the people who developed them

-Should you be successfully shortlisted for this award, please ensure you are available on Tuesday 10 September to present to the judges.
+If you are shortlisted for this award, you will be invited to attend our offices in London to present to the judges with one or two of your team members.
+Please ensure you are available on Tuesday 8 September to present to the judges.